Guarneri1743/ImageSignaturer/README.md

 # ImageSignaturer

-#### An image signaturer based on frequency domain signature for Image owner identification

 #### Feature:

-- signature can hardly be erased while various modifications(rotation, noise, etc.) are being applied to encrypted image
+- signature can hardly be erased while various modifications(rotation, noise, etc.) are being applied to an encrypted image

-#### Screenshots
+#### Example

 - Original Image